denisrosset/symdpoly/docs/src/main/tut/docs/quotient-algebra.md

 # {{page.title}}

 Many equivalence relations can be handled directly at the level of monomials.
 Thus, the most efficient way of representing equality constraints is to provide a confluent rewriting system over a free monoid.
 These are the simplified equivalent of [Groebner bases](https://en.wikipedia.org/wiki/Gr%C3%B6bner_basis) for polynomials.
 While the rewriting system provided by the user has to be confluent for **SymDPoly** to work correctly, we do not verify that property; accordingly, we do not require the user to specify the monomial ordering by which the confluence property can be verified.
-However, we require that this ordering is graded: substitutions cannot increase the degree of monomials.
+Additionally, we require that this ordering is graded: substitutions cannot increase the degree of monomials.

-As rules with a left hand side of degree one can be handled by variable substitution at the level of the free monoid, the simplest nontrivial rules for quotient monoids have degree two.
-Interestingly, most problems in quantum information only require those simplest rules.

 ## CHSH
 For the CHSH example involving measurements with outcomes `+1`, `-1`, we have the following rules: the operators square to the identity, and the operators for different parties commute.
 This translates to: